Robust Design of Multi-Energy Systems Accounting for Mixed-Integer Operational Problems

 \section{Conclusion}

-Identifying energy system designs that can meet demand under any uncertainty realization in the predefined uncertainty set is crucial to ensure reliable energy supply.
+Identifying energy system designs that can meet demand under any uncertainty realization in the predefined uncertainty set is crucial to ensure a reliable energy supply.
 To this end, heuristic approaches such as the feasibility time-step heuristic \citep{teichgraeberExtremeEventsTime2020} have been applied, e.g., \cite{bahlRigorousSynthesisEnergy2017}.
 This is because rigorous solution approaches, such as our robust energy system design approach \citep{wedemeyerRobustEnergySystem2025}, quickly become computationally intractable as system size and temporal resolution increase.
 However, if the operational problem contains nonconvexities, the robustness of designs identified by this heuristic is not guaranteed.

-This study provides a critical theoretical and empirical validation of the feasibility time-step heuristic in the context of nonconvex MILP energy system models.
-We identify $3$ common nonconvexities in MILP energy system models that affect robustness: piecewise-linear modeling of energy inflow-outflow behavior, minimal part loads, and storage complementarity constraints.
+This study provides a critical theoretical and empirical validation of the feasibility time-step heuristic in the context of MILP multi-energy system models with certain types of nonconvexities.
+Specifically, we identify three common nonconvexities in MILP multi-energy system models that affect robustness: piecewise-linear modeling of energy inflow-outflow behavior, minimum part-loads, and storage complementarity constraints.
 Additionally, care must be taken to identify how the uncertain variables $\mathbf{y}$ enter the lower-level problem.
-If the objective function of the lower-level problem is not convex in $\mathbf{y}$, the feasibility timestep heuristic may fail even if the lower-level problem is convex in $\mathbf{z}$.
+If the objective function of the lower-level problem is not jointly convex in $\mathbf{y}$ and $\mathbf{z}$, the feasibility time-step heuristic may fail even if the lower-level problem is convex in $\mathbf{z}$.

 Our analysis shows that if curtailment of surplus energy flows is not allowed, any of these nonconvexities may lead to infeasible designs when using the feasibility time-step heuristic \citep{teichgraeberExtremeEventsTime2020}.
 If curtailment is permitted, however, most of these issues disappear.
 In particular, convex piecewise-linear input–output relations constitute only an apparent nonconvexity and can be reformulated as linear constraints, while storage complementarity can be ignored.
-Under these conditions, minimal part-load constraints remain the primary source of potential infeasibility, although storage can partially mitigate their impact by shifting energy between timesteps.
+Under these conditions, minimum part-load constraints remain the primary source of potential infeasibility, although storage can partially mitigate their impact by shifting energy between time steps.